Custom report templates v10.5

 To access the detailed output of a report, select any execution record within the Report Execution History dashboard.

-Handling errors: If an item within a report fails to execute, the system captures and displays the specific error message returned by the SQL engine or the shell environment directly within the item's result block.
+Handling errors: If an item within a report fails to execute, the system captures and displays the specific error message returned by the SQL engine or shell environment directly within the item's result block.
 This ensures that even in a Partially Successful report, you can identify and troubleshoot individual point failures.

 Exporting results: For external reporting or further data processing, you can download the executed report in the following formats: